Great Taste Trail: Richmond to Wakefield

 As it links directly to Nelson’s network of urban routes, namely Whakatu Coastal Pathway and Railway Reserve Pathway, most Nelson residents can access the trail directly from home with little requirement for on-road travel.

 For trail users doing a return trip to Brightwater or Wakefield, there are suitable car parks at Champion Road (next to Tasman Aquatic Centre) and Lower Queen Street (next to McDonalds).
-For those completing the trail in the opposite direction (heading toward Richmond, there is plenty of street parking in both Brightwater and Wakefield.
+If you are doing the trail in the opposite direction (heading toward Richmond), there is plenty of street parking in both Brightwater and Wakefield.
 In Wakefield there is a public car park in the town centre on Whitby Way.
 See map for parking locations.

 The trail begins at the sign-posted junction with the Richmond-Mapua section of the Great Taste Trail, close to Reservoir Creek underpass beneath Richmond Deviation (opposite Tasman Aquatic Centre).
-It heads south alongside Richmond Deviation as a sealed pathway, before crossing Lower Queen Street.
+It heads south alongside Richmond Deviation, before crossing Lower Queen Street.
 Lower Queen Street can be very busy, so take care when crossing.
-The trail continues on the western side of Jubilee Park and after 1.6 km passes beneath the State Highway 60 overbridge, one of only two that were built over the railway line.
+The trail continues alongside Jubilee Park and passes beneath the State Highway 60 over-bridge, one of only two bridges that were built over the railway line.

 The trail continues south in a straight line through vineyards for 1.5 km to Ranzau Road, at which point it deviates from the original railway alignment, continuing instead on the northern side of Ranzau Road.
 The 1.2 km stretch to Pugh Road is sealed for a short distance before turning to gravel.
 The trail turns south onto Pugh road.
-These rural roads are reasonably quiet, though the trail cautious nonetheless.
-After 2.4 km Pugh Road drops down an old river terrace and ends.
-The trail continues off the road end to Waimea River, where a suspension bridge crosses to the true left side.
-The trail continues south on the true left of the river to Bryant Road in Brightwater.
+After 2.4 km Pugh Road drops down an old river terrace and the trail continues off the road end to Waimea River, where a suspension bridge crosses to the true left side.
+The trail continues alongside the river to Bryant Road in Brightwater.

 A short distance down Bryant road the trail turns left down a pedestrian access way to Somerville Lane, and then crosses Ellis Street.
-Ellis Street is the main street of Brightwater, and here you will find some nice cafes to stop at, as well as some interesting art galleries and shops.
-The trail turns right down Charlotte Lane, and back onto the original railway alignment, which is exists as a grassed corridor through residential properties.
+Ellis Street is the main street of Brightwater, and here you will find cafes, art galleries and shops.
+The trail turns right down Charlotte Lane, and back onto the original railway alignment, which is a grassed corridor through residential properties.
 The trail follows this corridor across Starveall Street and through to State Highway 6, where an underpass connects to Lord Rutherford Road.
 The Sir Ernest Rutherford Birthplace monument is located just to the right of the underpass, across Lord Rutherford Rd.

-The trail follows alongside Lord Rutherford Road (which becomes Higgins Road) for 4.8 km, before reaching the road end.
+The trail again leaves the former rail alignment, and instead runs alongside Lord Rutherford Road (which becomes Higgins Road) for 4.8 km, before reaching the road end.
 The one kilometre section through to Edward Street passes through pasture and through a small grove of totara.
-The trail follows the south side of Edward Street the remaining few hundred metres to Wakefield.
-The section of the trail between Brightwater and Wakefield does not follow the rail alignment.
-There is little remaining evidence of the rail formation.
+The trail follows the south side of Edward Street for the remaining few hundred metres to Wakefield.